-Aurubis and enercity will be using industrial waste heat to power the Hamburg district of Hafencity East.
-This is the first time that an entire district will be almost completely supplied with waste heat from industry.
+Aurubis and enercity will be using industrial heat to power the Hamburg district of Hafencity East.
+This is the first time that an entire district will be almost completely supplied with industrial heat from industry.

 The heat is extracted when sulphur dioxide gas is converted to sulphuric acid during copper smelting and this heat is nearly free of carbon dioxide (CO2).
 Using this heat will save 20,000 t of CO2 emissions per year, both through its use at Hafencity East and at the plant, where it will replace the natural gas used currently to produce steam.
 In Hafencity East alone, about 4,500 t of CO2 will be saved every year by 2029.

 The Hamburg Aurubis plant has three lines, each of which can provide 160 million kilowatt hours (kWh) annually.
 One line will be enough to supply Hafencity East and it is hoped that the other two lines can be converted in future.

 CONTRIBUTING TO A SUSTAINABLE AND CLIMATE-FRIENDLY HEAT SUPPLY